Training Load Pro

-The Training Load Pro™ feature measures how your training sessions strain your body and helps to understand how it impacts your performance.
-The Training Load Pro gives you a training load level for your cardiovascular system Cardio load, and with Perceived load you can rate how strained you feel.
+The new Training Load Pro™ feature measures how your training sessions strain your body and helps to understand how it impacts your performance.
+The Training Load Pro gives you a training load level for your cardiovascular system Cardio Load, and with Perceived Load you can rate how strained you feel.
+If you're using a separate running or cycling power sensor with your watch, the Training Load Pro will also give you a training load level for your musculoskeletal system (Muscle Load).
 When you know how strained each body system is, you can optimize your training by working the right system at the right time.

 You'll get an absolute training load number for each measured load.
 The higher the load, the more strain it caused to your body.
 In addition, you can see a visual bullet scale interpretation and a verbal description of how hard your training load from the session was compared to your 90 days training load average.